ibphuangchen/eclipse_RNA/README.md

-# A bulk RNAseq pipeline implantmented by snakemake and singularity
+# ECLIPSE RNAseq pipeline
+### Implantmented by snakemake and singularity

 1. Create a working directory (WD) to be contain all the results (e.g. 'RNA_analysis')
 2. Copy **Snakefile**, **cluster.jason**, and **snakemake.sh** into WD, and make sure the path of **RNAseq_config.ymal** is set correctly in **Snakefile**